mercurius-js/cache/README.md

 ## Invalidation

 Along with `time to live` invalidation of the cache entries, we can use invalidation by keys.
-The concept behind invalidation by keys is that entries have an auxiliary key set that explicitly link requests along with their own result.
-These axiliary keys are called here `references`.
+The concept behind invalidation by keys is that entries have an auxiliary key set that explicitly links requests along with their result.
+These auxiliary keys are called here `references`.
 The use case is common.
 Let's say we have an entry _user_ `{id: 1, name: "Alice"}`, it may change often or rarely, the `ttl` system is not accurate:

-- it can be updated before `ttl` expiration, this case the old value is showed until expiration by `ttl`.
+- it can be updated before `ttl` expiration, in this case the old value is shown until expiration by `ttl`.
-It may also be in different queries, for example `getUser` and `findUsers`, so we need to keep their responses consistent
+It may also be in more queries, for example, `getUser` and `findUsers`, so we need to keep their responses consistent
-- it's not been updated during `ttl` expiration, so in this case we don't need to reload the value, because it's not changed
+- it's not been updated during `ttl` expiration, so in this case, we don't need to reload the value, because it's not changed

 To solve this common problem, we can use `references`.
 We can say that the result of query `getUser(id: 1)` has reference `user~1`, and the result of query `findUsers`, containing `{id: 1, name: "Alice"},{id: 2, name: "Bob"}` has references `[user~1,user~2]`.